-How law enforcement choose offenses and how they should look at the elements of the crimes
+How law enforcement looks at elements of crimes

 Elements of the offenses and law enforcement officers.